polca/pathways/README.md

 ``pathways`` is a work in progress.
-It reads in scenarios and corresponding premise-generated LCA databases, and calculates the environmental impacts over a defined period.
+It reads in scenarios and corresponding premise-generated LCA databases, solve double-accounting issues and calculates the environmental impacts over a defined period.

 ## Installation